 Alyssa Thomas helps the Connecticut Sun force Game 5 with 92-82 win over the Minnesota Lynx

-Ty Harris scored 20 points to lead the Sun, who now will try to return to the Finals for the third time in six seasons.
+Harris was inserted back into the starting lineup for the first time since injuring her ankle in Game 1 in the opening round series against Indiana.
+She responded with 20 points to lead the Sun, who now will try to return to the Finals for the third time in six seasons.
 The Sun still are looking for the franchise’s first WNBA championship.

+White said she let Harris know at shootaround in the morning.
+She only played about seven minutes in Games 2 and 3, but was able to play 30 on Sunday and was a difference maker.

+“Stay composed, be poised and be ready when your number is called,” said Harris, who was scoreless in her limited minutes in Games 2 and 3.

-Napheesa Collier did what she could to try and get Minnesota the win, finishing with 29 points and 13 rebounds.
+Napheesa Collier did what she could to try to get Minnesota the win, finishing with 29 points and 13 rebounds.

+“We’re not happy with, you know, how we came out the last two games.
+Our offense was able to lift us up last game, but if that’s not working, we have to rely on our defense,” Collier said.
+“It’s not been good last two games.
+So we have to go home and defend our home court.
+We’re both playing for our lives, so we have to play at that level of intensity.”

 Minnesota is trying to get back to the Finals for the first time since the 2017 season.
 That year, the Lynx won their fourth championship in a span of seven years.